storyfeet/irrigate/rules.md

 ### Victory Conditions

-At the end of any player's turn, if they have successfully done any of the following, they win, and the game ends immediately.
+At the end of any player's turn, if they have successfully done either of the following, they win, and the game ends immediately.

 * Irrigated 10 Land Tiles that they own
-* Bought and Irrigated 1 Goal Tile
 * Collected at least £50

 ### No more Tiles